Initialize the part with internal fields

 because nothing ever renders where the portal is used.

-Sets the value of the directive's Part outside the normal update
+Sets the value of the directive's Part outside the normal update/render

 lifecycle of a directive.